László Toroczkai: Family

 The Treaty of Trianon heavily impacted on his family.
-Ancestors from his mother's side were expelled from Rimetea and Cluj-Napoca; ancestors from his father's side were expelled from Sombor and Odžaci.
+Ancestors from his mother's side were expelled from Trascău and Cluj; ancestors from his father's side were expelled from Sombor and Odžaci.
 As a fearful judge, one of his great-grandfathers, Gusztáv Tutsek, had a major role in the aftermath of the failed Hungarian Revolution of 1956 and was widely condemned for presiding over some of the notorious show trials.
 It was he who convicted Mária Wittner among others.
 Conservative right author Anna Tutsek, who was born in Cluj-Napoca, was also his relative.
 In the 1930s his grandfather, László Tóth, who was from Bačka, was a gendarme and a football player.
 Later on, during World War II, he served in the Royal Hungarian Army.
 He was deployed to recapture Bačka and Northern Transylvania and then participated in fights at the Eastern front.